timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-09
+# Today is 2020-01-10

 ## Objectives for the day:

-- Did the keyboard behavior change in the last build of Turbo Boom!?
-- Likely caused by adding squared interpolation to the controller.
-  - Don't do this for keyboards.
-- Also consider a checkbox or something to turn it off for steering wheels?
-  - Steering wheels may still suffer from min/max range.
+- Digging into the cause of massive deadzones for controller?
+Or what weirdness is happening.

 # Purpose